-- 3. Transfers, borrowings, and investments (net) - A. Transfers shown in the third money column are, in the majority of cases, for the benefit of advancing appropriation accounts.
-Outlays from such transfer appropriation accounts are associated with the account to which the funds were originally made available. - B. Other transactions shown in this column include the following: - a.
-Borrowings representing the net amount of actual borrowings made during the fiscal year. - b.
-Investments representing the net par value of purchases and sale of public debt and government agency securities. - c.
-Funds held outside the Treasury representing cash held outside the Treasury and net cash advances to government cashiers. - 4.
-Outlays (net) The outlays shown in the fourth money column are reported generally on the basis of checks issued by Government disbursing officers net of collections.
-Certain modifications of this basis are described as follows: - A. Interest on public issues of the public debt is on an accrual basis; interest on special issues is on a cash basis. - B. Where payment is made in cash rather than by check, the cash payment is the outlay. - C. Certain outlays of an intragovernmental nature do not require the issuance of checks; for example, charges made against appropriations representing a part of employees' salaries which are withheld for individual income taxes and for savings bond allotments.

-Outlays are stated net of collections representing reimbursements as authorized by law, refunds of monies previously expended, and receipts of revolving and management funds.
+3. Transfers, borrowings, and investments (net)

+Transfers shown in the third money column are, in the majority of cases, for the benefit of advancing appropriation accounts.
+Outlays from such transfer appropriation accounts are associated with the account to which the funds were originally made available.

+Other transactions shown in this column include the following:

+- Borrowings-represents the net amount of actual borrowings made during the fiscal year. - Investments-represents the net par value of purchases and sale of public debt and government agency securities. - Funds held outside the Treasury-represents cash held outside the Treasury and net cash advances to government cashiers

+4. Outlays (net)

+The outlays in the fourth money column are reported generally on the basis of checks issued by Government disbursing officers net of collections.
+Certain modifications of this basis include:

+- Interest on public issues of the public debt is on an accrual basis; interest on special issues is on a cash basis. - Where payment is made in cash rather than by check, the cash payment is the outlay. - Certain outlays of an intragovernmental nature do not require the issuance of checks; for example, charges made against appropriations representing a part of employees' salaries which are withheld for individual income taxes and for savings bond allotments. - Outlays are stated net of collections representing reimbursements as authorized by law, refunds of monies previously expended, and receipts of revolving and management funds.
 In this connection, public debt or agency securities which are acquired in lieu of other properties, or donated, are considered as "constructive" receipt of cash and therefore, the par amounts of such securities are included as receipts (reductions of outlays) of the acquiring agency.

-- 5. Balances withdrawn and other transactions The fifth money column includes net transactions for several types of activities as follows: - A. Unobligated balances withdrawn Represents amounts for obligations that are no longer valid and have been canceled. - B. Unexpended balances withdrawn Represents reductions of appropriations pursuant to 2 U.S.C.
-102(a) which provides that the unexpended balances of appropriations which are subject to disbursement by the Secretary of the Senate or the Clerk of the House of Representatives shall be withdrawn as of September 30, of the second fiscal year following the year for which provided. - C. Unobligated balances canceled Represents the unobligated balances canceled pursuant to 31 U.S.C.
-1552(a) which provides that "On September 30th of the 5th fiscal year after the period of availability for obligations of a fixed appropriation account ends, the account shall be closed and any remaining balance (whether obligated or unobligated) in the account shall be cancelled and thereafter shall not be available for obligation or expenditure for any purpose." - D. Capital transfers Represents nonexpenditure transfers from revolving funds on account of repayment of investment or distribution of earnings. - E. Adjustments to borrowing authority represents a reduction in borrowing authority when fund resources other than borrowings were used or are available to liquidate or cover unpaid obligations. - 6.
-Balances end of fiscal year These year-end balances represent the column 1 (opening) balances as adjusted by the transactions in columns 2, 3, 4, and 5.
-As such, these figures become the opening balances for the succeeding fiscal period unless otherwise footnoted (i.e. September 30, 2016 closing balances will be the corresponding opening balances for fiscal year 2017).
-The closing balances of accounts with borrowing authority represent either (1) definite borrowing authority unused borrowing authority at the close of the fiscal year or (2) indefinite borrowing authority the amount equal to those unpaid obligations covered by borrowing authority at the close of the fiscal year.
+5. Balances withdrawn and other transactions

+The fifth money column includes net transactions for several types of activities as follows:

+- Unobligated balances withdrawn-represents amounts for obligations that are no longer valid and have been canceled. - Unexpended balances withdrawn-represents reductions of appropriations pursuant to 2 U.S.C.
+102(a) which provides that the unexpended balances of appropriations which are subject to disbursement by the Secretary of the Senate or the Clerk of the House of Representatives shall be withdrawn as of September 30, of the second fiscal year following the year for which provided. - Unobligated balances canceled-represents the unobligated balances canceled pursuant to 31 U.S.C.
+1552(a) which provides that "On September 30th of the 5th fiscal year after the period of availability for obligations of a fixed appropriation account ends, the account shall be closed and any remaining balance (whether obligated or unobligated) in the account shall be cancelled and thereafter shall not be available for obligation or expenditure for any purpose." - Capital transfers-represents non-expenditure transfers from revolving funds on account of repayment of investment or distribution of earnings. - Adjustments to borrowing authority-represents a reduction in borrowing authority when fund resources other than borrowings were used or are available to liquidate or cover unpaid obligations.

+6. Balances end of fiscal year

+These year-end balances represent the column 1 (opening) balances as adjusted by the transactions in columns 2, 3, 4, and 5.
+As such, these figures become the opening balances for the succeeding fiscal period unless otherwise footnoted (i.e. September 30, 2017 closing balances will be the corresponding opening balances for fiscal year 2018).
+The closing balances of accounts with borrowing authority represent either (1) definite borrowing authority - unused borrowing authority at the close of the fiscal year or (2) indefinite borrowing authority - the amount equal to those unpaid obligations covered by borrowing authority at the close of the fiscal year.